AGRIBUS 7051 - Research Project in Agribusiness F/T

 Students should note that supervisors will be asked to make a report to the examiners including whether s/he has read the final draft and drawing attention to any matters he/she considers relevant to the assessment of the report.
 Therefore, students are highly recommended to complete their final draft at the latest a week before the closing date to provide time for their supervisors to read the final draft.

 Students must also submit a softcopy of the report (in a Word document) to TURNITIN by 12 noon on the submission date.
 Access to TURNITIN will be made available two weeks prior to the submission date to allow students to check the originality of their work before making a final submission.
 The details will be provided on MyUni.

 Oral presentations will give opportunities for students to receive feedback on their draft report.
 Each student is expected to give a 10 minute presentation on his or her Research Project.
-All Global Food and Agricultural Business Masters students and Global Food Studies staff, including examiners, are expected to attend.
+All Global Food and Agricultural Business Masters students and Centre for Global Food and Resources staff, including examiners, are expected to attend.
 The students will then be asked to respond to questions put forward by the examiners and audiences.
 The Program Coordinator and supervisors will make an alternative arrangement for a student unable to attend the

 workshop due to an acceptable reason (for example visa restrictions and illness).

 The Director of the Centre for Global Food and Resources will present a "Research Project Award" to a student receiving the highest mark for the Research Project.
 The awardee will receive a certificate and a supporting letter from the Director.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending